Ferry Hoogendijk: Politics

 Hoogendijk was a member of the People's Party for Freedom and Democracy and served on the board of the youth section of the party in the 1950s.
 During the 1980s he was member of the party's Media commission for seven years.
 In 1982 he declined a position of State Secretary of Culture.
 Ed Nijpels nominated him for the position.
-Hoogendijk later said that he might have taken up the position, were it not that Ruud Lubbers blocked his nomination because Lubbers felt that he (Hoogendijk) had been too critical of him.
+Hoogendijk later said that he might have taken up the position, were it not that Ruud Lubbers blocked his nomination because Lubbers felt that Hoogendijk had been too critical of him.

-In 2002 he joined the Pim Fortuyn List and helped with the search for party candidates.
+In 2002 he joined the Pim Fortuyn List after contacting Fortuyn by fax to offer his services and helped with the search for party candidates.
 He managed to make his neighbor Herman Heinsbroek join, who would later become Minister of Economic Affairs, the function that Hoogendijk ambitioned for.
 Hoogendijk was elected in the 2002 Dutch general election to the House of Representatives.
-He was involved in the party squabbles that led to the eventual downfall of the party.
-He lost his seat in the 2003 elections.
+In parliament, he focused on defense and economic issues.
+He was an advisor to LPF member Harry Wijnschenk after he took over as leader.
+He was involved in the party squabbles that led to the eventual downfall of the party and argued LPF MP Winny de Jong should not serve in parliament due to the state of her mental health.
+He lost his seat in the 2003 elections and retired from political work after.
+He subsequently focused on buying art.

+Hoogendijk also gave an evidence statement during the trial of Fortuyn's murderer Volkert van der Graaf and accused the judge presiding over the trial of being a left-wing activist with a bias against Fortuyn.

 Hoogendijk was known as right-wing most of his life.
-However, in a 2013 interview he said he had become much more left wing and that capitalism has brought many good things but it has crossed a line.
+However, in a 2013 interview he said that capitalism had brought many good things but it had crossed a line.